 - Therefore, when students use one of these non-LTI authentication methods, they are prompted to self-identify before they complete a test or quiz.
 A brief form called the Quiz Form appears before the quiz/test start page and prompts them to enter their name, email address, instructor name, and any custom fields that Credo support has created for their institution.
 The test/quiz appears after they have submitted the form, and the information they enter is associated with their score on the grade report.

-- The Quiz Form only appears when students access multimedia via proxy, IP, or referring URL authentication (from LibGuides or other websites, or directly on Credo's platform).
+- The Quiz Form only appears when students access graded material via proxy, IP, or referring URL authentication (from LibGuides or other websites, or directly on Credo's platform).
 When a student accesses multimedia using one of these methods, Credo’s platform creates a temporary anonymous user and tags the usage and assessment data with the metadata the student provides in the Quiz Form (name, email, course).
 Credo does not create a “new user” based on information provided by the student on the Quiz Form, which differs from how LMS integrations create a new student user.

 - While this may result in slightly less consistent data for reporting at the student level, there are benefits to this system—namely ease of use/low barriers to use by students accessing multimedia via proxy or IP authentication.
 As Credo does not create a new user when students complete the Quiz Form, students are not required to remember a username and password to access the multimedia at a later date, or go through a password reset if they forget.